ESubrado/RickAndMorty-CharacterExplorer/README.md

 ## Structure and Design

-The structure of the project is based of Next.js built-in boiler plate added with custom folders for easy identification for maintainability purposes.
+The structure of the project is based on the Next.js built-in boiler plate added with extra folders for custom components.
+All the main components such as navigation, footer, and main pages are added in the app folder.
+This arrangement is done for optimization and maintainability purposes.

 Here's the mapping focused only on folders and files that have significant changes:

 - public (_Main storage for media in this case photos_)